koonix/hosts/README.md

 ad and porn websites that I come across, that and are not blocked by other hosts files.

-the file `google-safesearch` forces google's safesearch on.
+the file `safesearch` forces google's (and other search engines) safesearch on.

 other anti-porn hosts files: